aws-amplify/docs/docs/lib/auth/fragments/native_common/device_features/common.md

-The primary use case for remembering a device that user signed in with is reducing friction when using Multi-Factor Authentication (MFA).
-If MFA is enabled for an Amazon Cognito user pool, end users have to type in a security code received by E-mail or SMS each time they want to sign in.
-This increases security but comes at the expense of user experience.
+Remembering a device is useful in conjunction with Multi-Factor Authentication (MFA).
+If MFA is enabled for an Amazon Cognito user pool, end users have to type in a security code received via e-mail or SMS each time they want to sign in.
+This increases security but comes at the expense of the user's experience.

-Remembering a device that user logged in with acts as a second factor of authentication, thereby reducing friction in the user experience.
+Remembering a device allows the second factor requirement to be automatically met when the user signs in on that device, thereby reducing friction in the user experience.

 ## Prerequisites
-* An iOS application targeting at least iOS 11.0
-* Integrated with Amplify Auth and ability to sign in with an account
-  * For a full example, see: [Auth Getting Started](~/lib/auth/getting-started.md)
+<inline-fragment platform="ios" src="~/lib/auth/fragments/ios/getting_started/10_preReq.md"></inline-fragment>
+<inline-fragment platform="android" src="~/lib/auth/fragments/android/getting_started/10_preReq.md"></inline-fragment>

 ## Configure the Backend
-To enable "Remember a device" open the Cognito User Pool console.
+To enable remembered device functionality, open the Cognito User Pool console.
 To do this, **go to your project directory** and **issue the command**:
 ```bash
 amplify auth console
 ```